dancreppel/Slime-Sim/README.md

 # [Slime-Sim](https://dancreppel.github.io/Slime-Sim/) <img src="assets/images/logo.png" width="25" height="25" />

 ## Background
 Start as the weakest monster, a slime.
-But you do not have to stay as the weakest creature.
-Climb the monster food chain by consuming other creatures and inherit their abilities and stats.
+However, you do not have to stay as the weakest creature.
+Climb the monster food chain by consuming other creatures.
 This game is a top down simulator.
-Move around the map using your directional keys.
-Use abilities to fight and consume enemies.
+Move around the map using your directional keys and eat those smaller than yourself.

 ## Functionality & MVPs
 - [x] Main menu